maximbetin/scripts/README.md

 - Bash shell (for shell scripts)

 ## License
-This repository is for personal use.
-Feel free to use these scripts as a reference for your own setup.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.